 While Creative did throw in its excellent Super X-Fi technology again, it still doesn't work with most content that would benefit from it.
 For example, you can only apply it to its music and video files stored on your device, rather than something you would stream.

-Our next pick is the Anker Soundcore Liberty Air 2 Pro, and for all the reasons we pointed out in our review.
-If you're in the market for a higher-end earbud experience that doesn't have an outrageous price tag, it could be an excellent fit.
+Our next pick are the Jabra Elite 4, and for all the reasons we pointed out in our review.
+The beauty of these is that Jabra took much from its more mid-range and premium earbuds and found ways to integrate them here.
+For a higher-end earbud experience without the outrageous price tag, these could be an excellent fit.

 Back Bay Audio Tempo 30